dtklumpp/react-counters/README.md

 ### You Do: Update our `Counter` Component

-Lets update the `Counter` component so that it is using state to track the count internally and clicking one of the buttons changes the `count` number.
+Lets update the `Counter` component so that it is using state to track the count internally, as well as making it possible to click either of the buttons in order to change the `count` number.

 <details>
 	<summary>Solution</summary>